NFL Color Rush: Leaguewide promotions

 The NFL began to allow exceptions as part of leaguewide promotions, beginning with the league's 75th Anniversary season in 1994.
 For the first time, the NFL allowed teams to wear throwback uniforms and in some cases allowed color vs. color as long as the colors did not clash with each other.

 Color vs. color matchups would continue for a time in the early 2000s, mostly on Thanksgiving games.
 In 2002, the league allowed alternate uniforms with some jerseys being allowed to be worn against a colored jersey if it was light enough.
-Examples included gray jerseys worn by the New England Patriots in the 2000s and the Seattle Seahawks of the present day, as well as a one-off gold alternate by the New Orleans Saints that was worn against the Minnesota Vikings in 2002.
+Examples included gray jerseys worn by the New England Patriots in the 2000s and the Seattle Seahawks in the 2010s and early 2020s, as well as a one-off gold alternate by the New Orleans Saints that was worn against the Minnesota Vikings in 2002.